ZC502/SIPA/README.md

 ---

+📢 **For the Community: Audit the World**

+Is that Spatial AI demo physically real or just a "visual hallucination"?
+Don't take their word for it. **Run the Audit**.

+SIPA empowers every researcher and enthusiast to quantify the "Physical Debt" of any world model.
+Whether it's a high-budget simulation or a generative video, just export the trajectory and get the **PIR (Physical Integrity Rating)**.

+Let's build a transparent baseline for the future of Spatial Intelligence.

+---

 ⚖️ **Intellectual Property & Commercial Licensing**

 This repository introduces a novel paradigm in physical auditing based on Non-Associative Octonion Manifolds.